 All bids and supporting documentation shall be submitted in English.

-The cost of bidding and submission of tender documents is entirely the responsibility of bidders, regardless of the conduct or outcome of the tendering process.
+The cost of bidding and submission of e-tendering site MSTC Portal documents is entirely the responsibility of bidders, regardless of the conduct or outcome of the tendering process.

 All costs and charges, related to the bid, shall be expressed in Indian Rupees only and the above total cost is inclusive of installation charges and customization charges.